n-i-3/Pedistrian-and-Vehicle-Detection-AI/README.md

 ## How to install:

-pip install opencv-python
+pip install opencv-python<br>
-pip install opencv-python-headless
+pip install opencv-python-headless<br>
-pip install matplotlib
+pip install matplotlib<br>

 ## How to Run:

-Navigate to the folder you want to use and directly run the .py file And if you want to use your own video than delete the sample_video Add your own sample and rename the video as sample_video
+Navigate to the folder you want to use and directly run the .py file<br>
+And if you want to use your own video than delete the sample_video<br>
+Add your own sample and rename the video as sample_video<br>